adynemo/CaptchaBundle/README.md

 # Overview

+Make your website more secure and keep the robots away!

-This bundle allows you to add a simple and privacy-friendly captcha to your website's forms.
+This bundle allows you to add a simple and privacy-friendly captcha to your Symfony's forms.

 No Google dependency or other third party.
 This is just a simple challenge, a random question that the user have to answer to validate the form.